-Travelled 2528 miles to Smoky Mountains, Tennessee to take pictures of fall colors, I came home empty-handed.
-It was too early in the season and fall colors just began to emerge on the surface.
+Traveled 2528 miles to Smoky Mountains, Tennessee to take pictures of fall colors, I came home empty-handed.
+It was too early in the season and fall colors had just begun to emerge on the surface.
 Our trip was planned around a football game for the guys and prior I did not have any idea when is the best time to see fall colors in the region.
 It was too late to realize that I was ‘victimized’ to trade fall colors for a football game.

-According to Atlas of Trees, University of Oregon has about 3908 trees in 537 species.
+According to the Atlas of Trees, the University of Oregon has about 3908 trees in 537 species.
 Can you believe it?
 I have lived in the same town for 21 years but this was the first time I actually walked the campus.
 I was very impressed by the classy and sophisticated architecture and landscape.
-Undoubtedly with great varieties of species and large numbers, fall colors at the campus is stunning.
+Undoubtedly with great varieties of species and large numbers, fall colors at the campus are stunning.
 Just to show one picture taken at one of the parking lots.

-I have been in Matthew Knight Area at least 3 times to watch basketball games.
-I often think the dome-shaped building with glass facade is an outstanding piece of architecture.
+I have been to Matthew Knight Area at least 3 times to watch basketball games.
+I often think the dome-shaped building with a glass facade is an outstanding piece of architecture.
 Under the clear blue sky and behind two yellow trees, it looks more like an art museum than a sports arena.

 Just to post a few…

 Fall colors are here, at home, within your reach.
 I don’t know what to think when I went out of my way to cross the country to look for something is rightly home.